sixuanhan/nuggets/IMPLEMENTATION.md

 * Kevin - handleKEY in server.c + Bresenham algorithm in grid.c
 * James - client.c
 * Selena - grid.c and global variables, main, parsearg, and handleMessage in server.c
-* Steven - handlePLAY, handleSPECTATE, and gameOver in server.c
+* Steven - handlePLAY, handleSPECTATE, and gameOver in server.c, specs and scrum management

 We will be responsible for unit testing our individual modules in order to ensure that they function as intended, but we will conduct integration and system tests together in order to check aggregate performance.
 Even though we are dividing up the code, each group member should be available to help another group member on their code if necessary.